About Us | The Xylom | United States

 tyler-jones-profile_edited.jpg

-Tyler Jones is the Program Coordinator at the Boston University SciCommers program (formerly known as NPR Scicommers.)
+Tyler Jones is an Editorial Fact-Checker for NPR, and Program Coordinator at the Boston University SciCommers program.
 She bridges her background in Entomology with extensive experience working with early-career science communicators and writers.
 She is an organizer for Black Birders Week, and her bylines appear on The Daily Beast, Tucson Audubon's Vermillon Flycatcher, and Penn State News.

 Tyler Jones